xitu/gold-miner/article/2021/how-i-got-into-google-without-a-cs-degree.md

 [**The Step-by-Step Guide to Answering a Technical Question in a Coding Interview** **Repeat, examples, approach, code, test, and optimization**betterprogramming.pub](https://betterprogramming.pub/the-step-by-step-guide-to-answering-a-technical-question-in-a-coding-interview-37928490d4e2)

----

 ## The Textbook

-In school, I used my textbook **only in the context of trying to finish my homework**. ****So with homework in hand, I would find the excerpts from the textbook that allowed me to finish my homework problem.
+In school, I used my textbook **only in the context of trying to finish my homework**.
+So with homework in hand, I would find the excerpts from the textbook that allowed me to finish my homework problem.
 A true scholar might baulk at this, but there’s simply not enough time to learn everything, so you have to prioritize.

 In this case, the textbook was a culmination of several resources (AlgoExpert’s video explanations, YouTube videos, Leetcode articles, Geeks for Geeks articles, etc.).
 Some of these resources you have to pay for, but I found that they were worth every penny.